-EU regulations require natural and legal persons, entities and bodies to supply the relevant competent authority as soon as practicable with any information that would 'facilitate compliance' with the regulations.
+There is a requirement for natural and legal persons, entities and bodies to supply the relevant competent authority as soon as practicable with any information that would 'facilitate compliance' with the regulations.
 Any information provided will only be used for the purposes for which it was provided or received.